Anthropology at the University of Hawaiʻi

 - the work that we do as growing scholars

-- the community that we build through our interactions
+- the communities we build and serve through our interactions, both locally and beyond Hawaiʻi

 - the teaching and learning that are foundational to the department

-Kuleana defines the ethical basis upon which we establish who we are and what we do as anthropologists.
-If anthropology is the study of humankind in all its interactions, symbols, objects, emotions, meaning systems, and struggles through time, then kuleana embeds itself as the highest principle of respect and obligation within that endeavor.
+Kuleana defines the ethical basis upon which we establish who we are and what we do as anthropologists, and how we serve the communities with whom we work and of which we are a part.
+If anthropology is the study of humankind in all its interactions, symbols, objects, emotions, meaning systems, and struggles through time, then kuleana and pilina embed themselves as the highest principles of respect, privilege, and obligation within that endeavor.